 Group Grade: The group will be responsible to send ALL COMPILED questions, together with their rationale, to the instructor and class prior to the panel discussion date BY 11:55 pm THE DAY BEFORE CLASS.
-They are to be submitted to the DROP BOX area of SAKAI.
+Further instructions to follow.

 The panel discussion will integrate the articles from the syllabus on your chosen topic by a guided discussion of the driving questions.
 The purpose will be to educate and engage fellow classmates about issues of mental health services of children and families and delivery of services.
 The panel discussion should include a report on how you collaborated and the skills that you used to do that, as well as how the collaboration prepared you for future professional collaboration, including lessons learned.